Virginia’s Laws for Negligent or Reckless Operation

-It is illegal in the state of Virginia to operate any motorized boat or vessel, or to manipulate any waterskis, surfboard, stand up or prone paddleboards, self-propelled watercraft, or similar device, in a reckless manner so as to endanger the life, limb or property of any person.
+Reckless boat operation is illegal in the state of Virginia.
+Boaters are prohibited from operating any motorized boat or vessel, or to manipulate any waterskis, surfboard, stand up or prone paddleboards, self-propelled watercraft, or similar device, in a reckless manner so as to endanger the life, limb or property of any person.

 Examples of reckless boat operation may include: